A user experience (UX) designer defines how a user feels while interacting with a product.

 Note down the ideas as they come up to your mind.
 Do brainstorm your ideas with the people around you.

 Focus on important and required features.
 Forget about extra things that seem essential to you but do not add any value for your customer.
 These extra features make your design complex.

 Remember, it is very easy to make things complicated.

-The real experience comes where you provide required features and a simple design at the same time.
+The real experience comes when you provide the required features and a simple design at the same time.

 №8.
 Be Detail Oriented